Category

 Situational awareness training

 You can also conduct situational awareness training so your employees are more aware of their surroundings.
-Better observation skills can be a huge boost to the overall safety of a business.
+Better observation skills can massively boost a business’s overall safety.

 Iterate and adapt

-It is imperative that you don’t let your plans stagnate.
-Your risks, and your best responses, are likely to change with your business.
+Don’t let your plans stagnate.
+Your risks and your best responses are likely to change with your business.
 You also may find that your plans didn’t accurately reflect what should be done.
-Use after-action reports to get an idea of how you can improve and iterate your plans.
+Use after-action reports to understand how you can improve and iterate your plans.

 4. Optimize communication